Independent travel training

 - how to use a bus/train

-- problem solving for example, what to do if a bus is late or cancelled
+- problem-solving skills such as what to do if a bus is late or cancelled

 Who will teach these skills?

-Sessions are provided by specialist travel trainers who are accredited by the Open College Network (OCN) and have clearance by the Disclosure and Barring Service (DBS) - enhanced check.
+Sessions will be provided by specialist travel trainers who are accredited by the Open College Network (OCN) and have clearance by the Disclosure and Barring Service (DBS) - enhanced check.
 A risk assessment is completed for each route that is undertaken.